Development of Ductile Truss System Using Double Small Buckling-Restrained Braces: Analytical Study

 Implementation of the Buckling-Restrained Brace (BRB) as a seismic absorption element or fuse in the high-rise steel structures had shown a significant development.
 The cross-section of the system consists of a core that has equal capacity for both compression and tension, and a sleeve that works to prevent the core from buckling.
 Watanabe et al. proposed a rectangular core embedded inside the unbonded materials which was found to be the first work in BRB system.
 As the BRB system further develops, steel with Low Yield strength (LY) is more preferred as the BRB core material.
 The strain of the LY steel material can extend up to three times of the A36 steel material.
 Furthermore, with lower yield strength than the A36 steel material, the BRB elements will yield at a lower seismic load, resulting in a marginal reduction of the overall structural stiffness.
 Hence, it is expected that the ductility of the structures increases [2-4].

 Jia et al. conducted an experimental test to study the behavior of BRB in a structural frame with composite steel-concrete column.
-From , it was found that the resulted energy dissipation and ductility of the structural frame with BRB system were higher than a conventional frame without BRB system.
+It was found that the resulted energy dissipation and ductility of the structural frame with BRB system were higher than a conventional frame without BRB system .
 However, it was noted that the connection between the beam, column and bracing should be designed to avoid the connection failures.
 Fahnestock et al. performed some large-scale experimental tests of a frame with BRB system.
 From the test, the maximum drift ratio of the structures reached 5%.
 However, it should be noted that when the storey drift reached 2~2.5%, the structural performance was degraded due to the use of rigid beam-column-bracing connection.
 Qu et al. also conducted an experimental study and proposed a replaceable BRB system which was made of L-shape steel section.
 From the test, it was observed that the proposed BRB system had a stable hysteretic behavior at a fairly high strain.
 Other researchers also noted that the use of unbounded BRB system was found to be practical to increase the seismic resistance of the existing and new structures .
 Furthermore, with a proper placement of BRB element , the use of BRB system can reduce the shear force in the shear wall reinforced concrete building.
 AISC code is usually used to design the BRB element.
 However, from the experimental test carried out by Chou et al. , the AISC prediction of the buckling load of the BRB element was higher than the test result.

 Sugihardjo [12, 13] carried out both experimental and numerical investigations of the SBRB system on the Buckling-Restrained Braced Truss Moment Frame (BRB-TMF).
 In some studies [12, 13], the behavior of the BRB element was modelled using the bilinear stress-strain curve.
 From the analysis, it was found that the hysteresis curve of the BRB-TMF system showed a fairly stable behavior.
 However, the rigidity of the hysteresis curve degraded at a higher cycle mode.
 Nevertheless, the computed total hysteresis energy agrees well with the test result.
 Wongpakdee et al. proposed a Knee Braced Truss Moment Frame (KB-TMF) using SBRB system which was investigated analytically using the Performed-Based Plastic Design (PBPD).
 From the analysis, at the collapsed load, it was found that the KB-TMF system was able to be strained up to seven percent.
 Longo et al. proposed a design procedure for the truss moment frames which ensures that the intended element (BRB) is yielded before the main structural elements.